grandcat/pynfc/README.md

 Please ensure that libnfc is correctly installed in one of the system default paths.

-To install this library, just run `python setup.py install` in `src/` directory.
+To install this library, just change to `src/` directory and run `sudo python setup.py install`.

 Documentation
 -------------
-pynfc3 offers basic C bindings for the API of libnfc.
+pynfc3 offers basic ctype bindings for the API of libnfc.
 There is no proper wrapper to facilitate the data exchange with Python right now.

 Using this library needs some experience with ctypes.
 Nevertheless, it is not so hard :)